 During an Earthquake

 Of course, we all know that when the ground starts shaking to drop, cover and hold on.
-But what else should you do during the shaking?
+But what else should you do in the midst of an earthquake?

-- If you are in bed when an earthquake strikes, cover your head with a pillow and stay down.
-If you are outside, crawl toward an open space away from buildings, power lines and trees.
+If you are in bed when an earthquake strikes, cover your head with a pillow and stay down.
+If you are outside, crawl towards an open space away from buildings, power lines and trees.

-- Once the shaking stops, evacuate your home.
+Once the temblor stops, evacuate your home.
 This may be the best chance to prevent further injury in case of an aftershock.
 Where possible, it may be better to evacuate on foot.